Meet the Development Department

 Tyler joined Montpelier in the spring of 2014.
 Tyler launched his development career at Virginia Clean Cities, a statewide alternative fuels coalition and U.S. Department of Energy affiliate.
-As VCC's Interim Director of Development, Tyler advanced cultivation and stewardship strategies, boosted board engagement, and led a profitable fundraising campaign.
+As VCC's Interim Director of Development, Tyler advanced cultivation and stewardship strategies, boosted board engagement, and led a profitable fundraising campaign that was 55% over goal.
+Tyler now serves on VCC's Board of Directors where he provides strategic leadership for fundraising and environmental policy initiatives.
 Tyler received his Master of Public Administration degree with an emphasis in nonprofit management and philanthropy from James Madison University and holds a B.A. in sociology, summa cum laude, from Keene State College.
 He is currently working toward his Certified Fund Raising Executive (CFRE) credential.

 Karen Costello, a twenty-year member of the Development department, is Montpelier Manager of Development Operations.
 She was named to her current position in January 2012.
 Throughout her career, Karen has worked on every aspect of development, including gift processing and special events.
 Karen began her work at Montpelier in February, 1988, as a receptionist.